basepi/slides.basepi.net/idd/idd.md

 * Open Source Security Compliance Software
 * Built on SaltStack as a library
 * One Adobe solution for security compliance (replacing CloudPassage)
+* hubblestack.io

 ---

 # HubbleStack

+* Silent user community
-* Not hugely active community
+* Not hugely active developer community
 * Still lessons to be learned

 ---